TheBrickMatt/alexa-blueprint/README.md

-# Zombie Detective Guessing Game Alexa Skill
+# Alexa Blueprint Skill
-An Amazon Echo app in which Alexa will try to guess which PvZ 2 character you are thinking about.
+An Amazon Echo app blueprint that can help you get started with Alexa development.

 ## Building
 The build requires the alexa-skills-kit jar, which is only available to registered Amazon application developers.